Rugby is far more than just a game and is a national passion and a determining influence on New Zealand life and culture.

 From George Nepia and the Brownlie brothers in the 1920s and '30s, to the brilliance of Colin Meads and Don Clarke in the '60s - and the continually evolving list of internationally renowned Kiwi names - the All Blacks have earned respect wherever they've played.

-All Black captain Richie McCaw credits the grit of those early men of New Zealand rugby with instilling the pride and passion in today's generation of All Blacks.
+All Black legend Richie McCaw credits the grit of those early men of New Zealand rugby with instilling the pride and passion in today's generation of All Blacks.

 British and Irish Lions rivalry